BCM-HGSC/PGx4Statins-AI-Assistant/upsert/README.md

 2. cd </path/to/project>/PGx-slco1b1-chatbot/upsert
 3. python upsert_chroma.py -y ../config.yaml
 ```
-* A pre-created chromba-db is also available in the 'chroma-db' folder for your use.

 #### Deactivate Virtual Environment:
 * After using the application, deactivate the virtual environment with the following command: